garrett-partenza-us/JavaParser/README.md

 # Mini Parser Coded From Scratch in Java

-#### This a java application that reads, parses, and outputs the WebGraphViz dictionary to display the parse tree of a program in the mini programming language outlined below.
+##### This a parser written in Java that reads and parses programs writtin in the mini programming language outlined below.
+The output of the parser is the WebGraphViz code to display the visual graph at Webgraphviz.com.